 Unique designs, which are called "badgers" in Persia (the territory of Iran), and "malcafs" in Egypt (which means "windcatcher"), have already been sufficiently studied.
 Modern engineers consider their capabilities to be more effective.
 One might even say perfect than the best air conditioning systems in the XXI century.
 And this is not without reason because it does not need any power sources and will not need repairs even after several millennia if only the structure itself survived.

-As it turned out, creating the much-needed cooling system required exact geometric, mechanical, and architectural calculations by the scientists and architects of the time.
+As it turned out, creating the much-needed cooling system required exact geometric, mechanical, and architectural calculations by scientists and architects.

 It's just that the effect is somewhat different from that of smoke extraction.
 Thanks to the holes located at the very top of the structure, the wind is caught and drawn in due to the pressure difference, pushing out the stale air, making room for fresh and cooler air.

 Considering that windcatchers were huge, their work was not limited to the usual functions of the hood.
-They made it possible to cool the air and walls and underground water storages with their numerous channels to almost 32° F (0° C).
-The temperature dropped by 10-12 degrees in the premises compared to the outside, which is quite a lot in the Middle East's climatic conditions.
+They made it possible to cool the air, walls, and underground water storages with their numerous channels to almost 32° F (0° C).
+The temperature dropped by 10-12 degrees in the premises compared to the outside, which is very high in the Middle East's climatic conditions.

 Typically, windcatchers are one-sided, four-sided, or eight-sided.
 For example, in Yazd, located between two mountain ranges, desert winds disturb less than in other areas, architects could easily design tall four-sided or eight-sided structures.

 If this is a desert area, such as in the city of Meybod, then windcatchers were erected low and one-sided, oriented to the side, where calm and more pleasant air masses with the least amount of hot sand could come.